shodiqbasiru/Cafe-Finder-Application/README.md

 # Cafe Finder Application - Java Spring Boot

-Aplikasi ini merupakan RESTful API yang dibangun menggunakan bahasa pemrograman Java dan mengimplementasikan teknologi seperti Spring IoC, Java Stream, dan SQL Native Query.
+This application is a RESTful API built using the Java programming language and implements technologies such as Spring IoC, Java Stream, and SQL Native Query.

-Cafe Finder Application merupakan aplikasi yang memungkinkan pengguna untuk mencari cafe berdasarkan lokasi.
-Dan Aplikasi ini menyediakan fitur Register dan Login untuk Pengguna biasa dan Owner Cafe.
-Pengguna terbagi menjadi tiga jenis, yaitu pengguna biasa, owner dan admin.
-1. Pengguna biasa tanpa mendaftar, hanya dapat mengakses fitur pencarian cafe, melihat semua cafe yang ada, melihat menu cafe, dan melihat Review dari cafe.
-Pengguna biasa yang sudah mendaftar, dapat memberikan review pada cafe yang ada.
-2. Owner Cafe dapat mendaftar cafe yang dimilikinya, dan dapat mengelola cafe yang dimilikinya.
-3. Admin dapat mengelola semua cafe yang ada, dan dapat mengelola semua pengguna yang ada.

-### Teknologi yang Digunakan
+The Cafe Finder Application is an application that allows users to search for cafes based on location.
+And this application provides Register and Login features for regular Users and Cafe Owners.
+Users are divided into three types: regular users, owners, and admins.
+1. Regular users without registering can only access the cafe search feature, view all cafes available, view cafe menus, and view cafe reviews.
+Registered regular users can provide reviews for existing cafes.
+2. Cafe Owners can register their cafes and manage them.
+3. Admins can manage all existing cafes and all users.

+### Technologies Used
 1. *Spring IoC*
 2. *Java Stream*
 3. *SQL Native Query*